dogmandcl/dogmansAwesomeRepo/README.md

 <img src="screenshots/shades.png" width="150">

-This is a large collection of example scenes, libraries, and full tutorials meant to help you build scenes for Decentraland!
+This is a large collection of example scenes, mechanics, and full tutorials meant to help you build scenes for Decentraland!

 <details>
   <summary style="color: blue;">Content Index</summary>